Tools For Weavers

 Resources within the Aspen Institute:

-- The Aspen Institute Community Strategies Group (CSG) connects, motivates, and equips local leaders to build more prosperous regions and advance those living on the economic margins.
+- The Community Strategies Group (CSG) connects, motivates, and equips local leaders to build more prosperous regions and advance those living on the economic margins.

-- The Aspen Institute Forum for Community Solutions works to engage all sectors in the community: nonprofits, business, philanthropy, and government in order to create dramatic progress on community wide issues.
+- The Forum for Community Solutions works to engage all sectors in the community in order to create dramatic progress on community wide issues.

-- Ascend is a policy program at the Aspen Institute and the national hub for breakthrough ideas and collaborations that move children and their parents toward educational success and economic security.
+- Ascend focuses on collecting breakthrough ideas and collaborations that move children and their parents toward educational success and economic security.

 - The Center for Urban Innovation connects and supports leaders from government, business, non-profits, and philanthropy who want to link innovation and inclusion in America’s cities and metropolitan areas.